ALive-research/Slicer-Liver/Docs/adr/0006-branch-model.md

 - `develop` was being treated as "the dev branch" but the Slicer Extensions Index never pointed at it.
-- `master` was the legacy publishing branch (originally master in the pre-gitflow era), still pointed at by ExtensionsIndex 5.6 / 5.8.
+- `master` was the legacy publishing branch (originally the only branch in the pre-gitflow era), still pointed at by ExtensionsIndex 5.6 / 5.8.
 - `preview` was the publishing branch for **both** Slicer 5.10 stable **and** Slicer main / preview — which worked while the APIs were close enough but is structurally unsound.

 The branch retirement that landed alongside ADR-0005 removed `develop` cleanly.
-This ADR codifies the two-branch model that remains.
+This ADR codifies the two-branch model that remains and aligns the remaining stable-branch name with the rest of the 3D Slicer ecosystem.

 ## Decision